 Curious about the 400 year-old Swedish technique of Twined Knitting?
-In this three hour class, knit one of a pair of wristers while learning a traditional cast-on, twined knitting, twined purling, and patterning (the “O” stitch, the Crook stitch).
+This unusual method of knitting produces a very warm, firmly elastic fabric and motifs not possible in any other type of knitting.
+In this three hour class, knit one of a pair of wristers while learning a traditional cast-on, twined knitting, twined purling, and working motifs that combine these techniques, such as the “O” stitch, the Crook stitch, and the Chain Path.
 Learn how to manage your yarns so that untwisting becomes a cinch!
 Reading Twined Knitting charts is also included.

 - One skein of worsted weight wool yarn, preferably light colored.
 The skein must be wound as a center-pull ball because you will be working with both ends.
 No single ply yarns!

 - One set of size 6 or 7 (4 or 4.5 mm) double pointed needles or two circulars of any length.

 - Stitch markers, sticky notes or a magnetic board to keep one’s place on the chart.

 Wind your yarn into a center pull ball if it is not already a pull-skein.
 Find both ends of the ball before class.